-racecolor

-religion (in some cases)

-disability (including physical or mental

-sex (including sex stereotypes and

-national origin

-age

-impairment)

-gender identity)
+٠ race ٠ religion (in ) disability (including ٠ sex (including sex • color some cases) physical or mental stereotypes and ٠ national origin ٠ age impairment) gender identity

 Complaints must be in writing and filed within 180 days of the date you discovered the alleged discrimination.
 The complaint must contain your name and address and describe the discrimination you are complaining about.
 We will review it and notify you in writing about whether we have authority to investigate.
 If we do, we will investigate the complaint.